flux-iac/tofu-controller/docs/use-tf-controller/use-cross-namespace-refs.md

 # Using Cross-Namespace References

-The Terraform CRD in the API for TF-Controller includes fields which are references to other objects:
+The Terraform CRD in the API for Tofu Controller includes fields which are references to other objects:

 | Name | Purpose |
 |------|---------|